Looking Closely at the Growth Curve for Planet Labs PBC (PL)

 Needham gave a rating of “Buy” to PL, setting the target price at $10.50 in the report published on January 27th of the current year.

-During the last 5 trading sessions, PL fell by -4.29%, which changed the moving average for the period of 200-days by -13.41% in comparison to the 20-day moving average, which settled at $5.27.
-In addition, Planet Labs PBC saw -12.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PL rose by +6.72%, which changed the moving average for the period of 200-days by -0.87% in comparison to the 20-day moving average, which settled at $5.33.
+In addition, Planet Labs PBC saw -6.99% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading